 Types of Product Liability Claims

+There are a few different reasons why a product can be considered dangerous or defective.
+Let’s take a look at those different types and what they typically include.
 Regardless of what the defective product is, its reason for failure can be traced back to some point in its creation and development.
 The recalled products are typically pulled for at least one of the following three reasons:

 This type of defect is the most common cause of product liability claims.
 A defectively manufactured product is flawed because of an error that occurred while it was being made.
 This mistake can lead to injury-causing problems that make the item different from others being sold.